Benjamin-Walker/selective-ssms-and-linear-cdes/README.md

 ## The A5 Benchmark

 The A5 benchmark was introduced in ["The Illusion of State in State-Space Models"](https://arxiv.org/abs/2404.08819) by Merrill et al. The dataset tests models on their state tracking ability.
-Each path in the dataset is a random sequence of elements of the group $A_5$, the even permutations of five elements.
+Each path in the dataset is a random sequence of elements from the group $A_5$, the even permutations of five elements.
 The label is the cumulative product of the elements in the path.
 The benchmark is split into a number of different tasks by the length of the path, ranging from $3$ to $20$.
 The dataset can be downloaded in csv format from their [github repository](https://github.com/jopetty/word-problem).